by Roger Bryant

 Photograph taken by Cedric Clayson

-My introduction to Grantham as a railway centre came about because of the routes permitted by a particular British Railways '7-day Railway Runabout' ticket.
+My introduction to Grantham as a railway centre came about because of the routes permitted by a particular British Railways '7-day Holiday Runabout' ticket.

-Two or three other similarly minded friends and I decided to spread our wings from ‘spotting’ in the East Lincolnshire area, so we investigated the Runabout ticket which gave 7 days' travel within a specific area.
-In our case it was to Peterborough, Grimsby, Lincoln and Nottingham.
-The price was 7 shillings and sixpence (7/6), or 37.5p in decimal terms.
-One key location missing was Grantham which offered the East Coast Main Line, an engine shed and, most importantly, engines coming from the north being changed at Grantham for servicing and returning north later.
+Two or three other similarly minded friends and I decided to spread our wings from ‘spotting’ in the East Lincolnshire area, so we investigated the Holiday Runabout Ticket which gave 7 days' travel within a specific area.
+In our case it was to Skegness, Peterborough, Grantham, Lincoln and Louth.
+The price was 13 shillings and threepence (13/3), or 66p in decimal terms.
+Grantham offered the East Coast Main Line, an engine shed and, most importantly, engines coming from the north being changed at Grantham for servicing and returning north later.
 These were the engines we would not see at Peterborough, along with engines on other services in the Grantham area.
-By purchasing a cheap day return from Peterborough for 9d (about 4p), we could have a few hours at Grantham as one of our days out.

 We used runabout tickets a few times from about 1958.
 However, the records I still have relate to a later trip and they enable me to have a vivid memory of Grantham station on possibly my last visit there before steam was eliminated.
 Soon after, I started working for a living - on the railway - and subsequently came to live in Grantham many years later.